jcraigk/storykey/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+When editing the lexicon, be sure to:
+1. Run `rake lexicon:build` to re-generate the data file
+2. Copy the lexicon SHA into `version.rb` as well as this README (if publishing)
+3. Increment the semantic version of the gem (if publishing)

+When incrementing the semantic version, be sure to:
+1. Create a new `VERSION_SLUG`, adhering to the locale convention
+2. Append a row to the version reference at the top of this README

 ## Contributing